liang799/P2032203-Assignment/README.md

 - [ ] Enable user to edit data
 - [ ] Filter the data according to delivered/not delivered
 - [ ] Add pie chart api
+- [ ] Switch to type-safe args instead of using bundle

 ## Concept
 In this assignment, you are to develop a data entry application.
 This is an open concept assignment where you have to decide on the prupose of this application athat must meet the basic